 How Many Red Light Districts Are There In Amsterdam?

-Believe it or not, there is more than one red light district in Amsterdam.
+Believe it or not, there are three red districts in Amsterdam.
 The most famous red light district is known as De Wallen.
-Located near the city center, it covers more than 17 alleys and streets and includes more than 200 window brothels.
+Located near the city center, it covers more than 17 alleys and streets and includes more than 200 window brothels with plenty more sex workers.
 But there are other red light districts in Amsterdam.

-Located less than 2 miles south of De Wallen, Ruysdaelkade is often considered to be a more authentic red light district because it’s incorporated into a residential neighborhood and is frequented by locals rather than tourists.
-Another red light district in Amsterdam is near the intersection of Spuistraat and the Singel Canal.
+Located less than 2 miles south of the tourist attraction is De Wallen, Ruysdaelkade is often considered to be a more authentic red light district because it’s incorporated into a residential neighborhood and is frequented by locals rather than tourists.
+Another Amsterdam red light district is near the intersection of Spuistraat and the Singel Canal.
 With about 40 windows, it’s also much smaller than De Wallen.

 Fun Fact: In Dutch, the red light district is known as De Wallen (the walls) because some of the canals in the area used to be walled.
 But the term “wall” also used to be a code word for “paid sex.”

-What Can You Do In The Red Light District In Amsterdam?
+What Can You Do In the Red Light District?

 Pro Tip: While the terms “coffeeshop” and “coffee house” may conjure images of delicious lattes and smooth jazz outside of the Netherlands, coffeeshops in Amsterdam have nothing to do with a cup of joe.
 Rather, they are establishments where anyone over the age of 18 can purchase and consume marijuana and hash.
 From espresso to cold brew, if you want a cup of coffee in Amsterdam, ask for a cafe instead of a coffee shop.

-What Not To Do In Amsterdam’s Red Light District
+What Not To Do Based on Red Light District Amsterdam Laws, Rules, and Etiquette

-Although prostitution and pot are legal in Amsterdam, the red light district is not an “anything goes” free-for-all place, and there are several things you should absolutely not do in Amsterdam’s red light district.
+Although prostitution, sex workers, and pot are legal in Amsterdam, the red light district is not an “anything goes” free-for-all place, and there are several things you should absolutely not do in Amsterdam’s red light district.

 It’s also important that you do not purchase drugs from a street dealer.
 The coffeeshops throughout Amsterdam are licensed businesses where it’s perfectly legal to consume marijuana or hash.
 But it is illegal to purchase these items (or other offerings) from a street peddler or consume any drugs out on the streets.